TheClearSky/Jeevan-Rakshak/README.md

   </li>
   <br>
   <li>
-    For the mobile app we are using Flutter and Dart with Firebase
+    For both Android and iOS App we are using Flutter and Dart with Firebase
   </li>
 </ul>